MANDAN Historical Society

 Tara Home Today

-This site has hosted two residences since John Fogarty, himself a railroad agent, bought the property from the Northern Pacific Railroad in 1882.
+This site has hosted two residences since John Fogarty, an engineer and partner in one of the largest construction contractors Mandan's earliest days, bought the property from the Northern Pacific Railroad in 1882.
 The first home was constructed by William & Mary Sullivan in 1883.
 Mr. Sullivan coordinated bridge construction for the railroad.

 In 1889, the home was sold to Lyman & Anna Cary.
 Mr. Cary came to Mandan in 1881 and was the land agent for the Northern Pacific Railroad.
 His territory extended from the Missouri River to the Montana line, and reportedly still holds the record for the most land sale transactions in the state of North Dakota.
 Mr. Cary also developed major portions of the downtown business district.
 His wife Anna was the daughter of Mr. James Clark who was an early Mandan pharmacist and the founder of the Mandan Drug Store.